RenatoUtsch/dotnvim/README.md

 Copy to your terminal, and press enter.
 Done.

-Please note that this will also change the colors on your terminal, because the terminal colors affect neovim's colors.
-It may also be a good idea to take a look at the troubleshooting section, mainly "the status line is showing weird symbols".
+Please note that this install script is quite invasive and will make changes to your `.zshrc` and `.bashrc` and also change the colors on your terminal, because the terminal colors affect neovim's colors.
+If you do not want to run such an install script, please see the manual installation instructions below.

+It may also be a good idea to take a look at the troubleshooting section after installation, mainly "the status line is showing weird symbols".

 *Requires bash or zsh, git, nvim and curl.*

-## Installation
+## Manual Installation
 Before installation, ensure that you have neovim and neovim's python3 module (installed through pip3) installed and updated to the latest version.

 1. Download [vim-plug's](https://github.com/junegunn/vim-plug) `plug.vim` file and put it in the `~/.config/nvim/autoload` directory (see the project's page for more instructions)